KoenKeunen/Pepernode/README.md

 # PeperNode; a wrapper which allows the user to run Syntherklaas without 'hassle'

 PeperNode simplifies the setup of Syntherklaas by checking for required system dependencies, installing anything that is missing, and then installing Syntherklaas so it can run in the browser via a CLI emulator.
-The huge fanbase has quickly nicknamed the project as Saas: Syntherklaas as a Server, further widening its popularity and quickly generating huge popularity on reddit and Github.
+The huge fanbase has quickly nicknamed the project as Saas: Syntherklaas at a Server, further widening its popularity and quickly generating huge popularity on reddit and Github.

 ## Run Locally